CSRG-Group/dcs-notes.github.io/_CS126/part9.md

 ## Searching

-To search for an value $$v$$ in a skip list, we follow the algorithm
+To search for an value `v​` in a skip list, we follow the algorithm

 ```java
 Algorithm search(k):